-L5 noted that one reason they derived value from mechanization is that using Lean is "very 505 clarifying in terms of taking my intuition for how these objects should work and turning them into 506 actual, proper mathematical definitions."
-The difficulties in mechanizing certain kinds of definitions 507 are not inherently bad and can instead lead to better design choices.
-For example, they explained, 508 they had something "essentially coinductive" but wanted to avoid coinduction both because Lean 509 did not support it well, "and relatedly" because it is uncommon among mathematicians - Lean tends 510 to focus on supporting techniques that are in common usage.
-That is, L5 said, "The expositional 511 problem of how should I write this down in a way that will be accessible to mathematicians is sort 512 of correlated to what did Lean actually make the effort to support."
-513
+L5 noted that one reason they derived value from mechanization is that using Lean is "very clarifying in terms of taking my intuition for how these objects should work and turning them into actual, proper mathematical definitions."
+The difficulties in mechanizing certain kinds of definitions are not inherently bad and can instead lead to better design choices.
+For example, they explained, they had something "essentially coinductive" but wanted to avoid coinduction both because Lean did not support it well, "and relatedly" because it is uncommon among mathematicians - the Lean community tends to focus on supporting techniques that are in common usage.
+That is, L5 said, "The expositional problem of how should I write this down in a way that will be accessible to mathematicians is sort of correlated to what did Lean actually make the effort to support."